 by Mike Ratliff

-In the same way husbands should love their wives as their own bodies.
-He who loves his wife loves himself.
-For no one ever hated his own flesh, but nourishes and cherishes it, just as Christ does the church, because we are members of his body.
-“Therefore a man shall leave his father and mother and hold fast to his wife, and the two shall become one flesh.”
-This mystery is profound, and I am saying that it refers to Christ and the church.
-(Ephesians 5:28-32 ESV)
+28 So husbands ought also to love their own wives as their own bodies.
+He who loves his own wife loves himself; 29 for no one ever hated his own flesh, but nourishes and cherishes it, just as Christ also does the church, 30 because we are members of His body.
+31 FOR THIS REASON A MAN SHALL LEAVE HIS FATHER AND MOTHER AND SHALL BE JOINED TO HIS WIFE, AND THE TWO SHALL BECOME ONE FLESH.
+32 This mystery is great; but I am speaking with reference to Christ and the church.
+Ephesians 5:28-32 (NASB)

-When you read this, you can perceive my insight into the mystery of Christ, which was not made known to the sons of men in other generations as it has now been revealed to his holy apostles and prophets by the Spirit.
-This mystery is that the Gentiles are fellow heirs, members of the same body, and partakers of the promise in Christ Jesus through the gospel.
-(Ephesians 3:4-6 ESV)
+4 By referring to this, when you read you can understand my insight into the mystery of Christ, 5 which in other generations was not made known to the sons of men, as it has now been revealed to His holy apostles and prophets in the Spirit; 6 to be specific, that the Gentiles are fellow heirs and fellow members of the body, and fellow partakers of the promise in Christ Jesus through the gospel, Ephesians 3:4-6 (NASB)

-and take the helmet of salvation, and the sword of the Spirit, which is the word of God, praying at all times in the Spirit, with all prayer and supplication.
-To that end keep alert with all perseverance, making supplication for all the saints, and also for me, that words may be given to me in opening my mouth boldly to proclaim the mystery of the gospel, for which I am an ambassador in chains, that I may declare it boldly, as I ought to speak.
-(Ephesians 6:17-20 ESV)
+18 With all prayer and petition pray at all times in the Spirit, and with this in view, be on the alert with all perseverance and petition for all the saints, 19 and pray on my behalf, that utterance may be given to me in the opening of my mouth, to make known with boldness the mystery of the gospel, 20 for which I am an ambassador in chains; that in proclaiming it I may speak boldly, as I ought to speak.
+Ephesians 6:17-20 (NASB)

 Paul asks that he would be able to “boldly proclaim the mystery of the gospel…” The Gospel is not mysterious because it is hard to understand.
 It is mysterious because it is unexpected, unmerited, and free.
 Perhaps the best summary of this “mystery” would be, “For by grace you have been saved through faith.
 And this is not your own doing; it is the gift of God, not a result of works, so that no one may boast.”